jetsonhacks/bootFromExternalStorage/README.md

 ### flash_jetson_external_storage.sh
 Flashes the Jetson attached to the host via a USB cable.
 This script must be run on the host machine.
 The Jetson must be in Force Recovery Mode.
-You flash to external storage attached to the Jetson, either NVMe or USB.
-Default is NVMe.
-Both the AGX Xavier and Xavier NX Developer Kits have M2.Key M slots which accept NVMe SSDs.
+The script prepares external storage attached to the Jetson, either NVMe or USB.
+Default is NVMe as both the AGX Xavier and Xavier NX
+Developer Kits have M.2 Key M slots which accept NVMe SSDs.
+For the Xavier NX, this flashes the QSPI memory on the Jetson module.
 ```
 Usage: ./flash_jetson_external_storage [OPTIONS]
   No option flashes to nvme0n1p1 by default